NUKIB/maldump/README.md

 For optimal results, admin privileges are required when running on Windows system.
 Linux does not require admin rights.

 ## Contributing

-To contribute to this project, follow these steps:
+To contribute to this project, please follow the [CONTRIBUTING](./CONTRIBUTING.md).

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name/location>`
-5. Create a pull request.

 ## License